Answers to Your Most Frequently Asked Questions

 A lot of media attention has been given to President Trump's new budget plans.
 Attorney Pfeiffer explains...

 It has been several years since the bankruptcy fees were raised, so it would not be unusual to see an increase in the cost to file any bankruptcy, not just Chapter 11.
-If filling Chapter 7 or Chapter 13 bankruptcy is something you have been considering, do not wait to see if the fees are raised.
+If filing Chapter 7 or Chapter 13 bankruptcy is something you have been considering, do not wait to see if the fees are raised.
 Attorneys cannot decrease these fees for you.
 The fees are set by the bankruptcy court and must be paid or the case will not be filed.
 Attorneys have to pay this fee before they can submit your case, which is why the fee is typically included in the total price that you pay.
-Our attorney's will be happy to speak with you about your situation in our free initial consultation.
+Our attorneys will be happy to speak with you about your situation in our free initial consultation.
 If you are not ready to have a meeting yet, take advantage of the books and reports we offer that will give you more information before you take the next step.
 Remember we want to do what is best for you and help you reach the fresh start you deserve, even if that does not mean filing bankruptcy.
 Our attorney will not advise you to file if that is not in your best interest.
+Call us at 757-276-6555 to schedule your free consultation and discuss your options!

 What types of people are best suited for a debt management plan?